-2. Fluctuations in market price
+2. Fluctuations in market price of the Company's shares unrelated to operating performance

 Certain factors, such as sales of common shares into the market by existing shareholders, fluctuations in Canaccord's operating results or those of its competitors, market conditions for similar securities, and market conditions generally for other companies in the investment banking industry or in industries that Canaccord focuses on, could cause the market price of the common shares to fluctuate substantially.
-In addition, the stock market has experienced significant price and volume fluctuations that have affected the market prices of equity securities, and have often been unrelated to the operating performance of such companies.
+In addition, the stock market has experienced significant price and volume fluctuations that have affected the market prices of equity securities and have often been unrelated to the operating performance of such companies.
 Accordingly, the market price of common shares may decline even if Canaccord's operating results or prospects have not changed.